ONE DAY IN TAKAYAMA, JAPAN

 Explore Toronto Islands

-Another place worth visiting is Toronto Islands (40 Avenue of the Islands, Toronto ON M5J), a group of 15 small islands inside Lake Ontario, that can be reached by ferry from the Jack Layton Ferry Terminal in downtown Toronto, or by water taxi in just 13 minutes!
+Another place worth visiting is Toronto Islands, a group of 15 small islands inside Lake Ontario.
+It can be reached by ferry from the Jack Layton Ferry Terminal in downtown Toronto or by water taxi in just 13 minutes!

-Both locals and visitors come here to have a picnic or BBQ at Toronto Island Park, rent a canoe, kayak, stand-up paddleboard, or bicycle.
+Locals and visitors come here for a picnic or BBQ at Toronto Island Park, rent a canoe, kayak, stand-up paddleboard, or bicycle.
 There are also tennis courts, Japanese cherry trees (Sakura), walking trails, playgrounds, water play areas, Centreville Amusement Park and petting zoo, and disc golfing.

 But don’t worry, all islands are connected by bridges and pathways, so it’s easy to get to the other islands.
 The entire island area is about 5 km (3.1 miles) long.